• Home

 The final version of the proposed FY 2020 National Defense Authorization Act (NDAA), aka the Defense Budget, includes a total of $738 billion (a $22 billion increase over last year’s) for the Department of Defense.

-Current Status (12/20/2019): President Trump signed the defense budget that will keep the government funded through Sept.
+Current Status (12/20/2019): President Donald Trump signed the defense budget that will keep the government funded through Sept.
 30, averting the possibility of a shutdown

 Highlights of The 2020 Defense Budget